NikitaSharma1342/Coffee-Machine/README.md

 # Coffee-Machine
-Its a digital version of coffee-machine which is python scripted
+Its a classic digital version of coffee-machine which is python scripted without oops.
 # Description

 In this digital coffee machine we have generated three hot flavors which are espresso, latte and cappuccino.
 There are recipes for these three types of drinks.